teiniker/teiniker-lectures-arduino/README.md

-# Embedded Programming using Arduino
+# Embedded Programming with Arduino

 Before we get to programming, let's look at the **basics of computer architectures**: